 "This is further evidence for the argument that the diadem varieties which are known from only 1-3 examples from isolated officinae may be stylistic variations.
 RIC points out in a footnote to RIC 29 that 28 different diadem types have been noted for the Dafne reverse, giving immense weight to the argument that diadem varieties, especially those which are unique or nearly so, may be insignificant variants, undeserving of separate RIC numbers."
 13

-Since the authors noted 28 different diadem types and admit the difficulty in distinguishing diadems, there should probably be only three types (especially since some of those types were only seen in just one or a few coins)
+Since the authors noted 28 different diadem types and admit the difficulty in distinguishing diadems, there should probably be only three types, especially since some of those types were only seen in just one or a few coins and were probably just the result of artistic license on the part of an engraver.

 The first, RIC 30, shows a bull-necked Constantine with sharp features and short hair.
 I believe that RIC 30 is an accurate portrayal of Constantine.
 Constantine appeared thick-necked on his statues and had a nickname of "bull-neck".14 The RIC 30 bust also looks more like earlier issues from Rome, Arles and Ostia.
 By the last bust type, RIC 35, Constantine has softened, even feminized.
 His features are softer, his neck is thinner and more graceful and his hair is now curling down his neck.